Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 ## Disclaimer

 This system doesn’t include any materials from the books and you’ll have to enter manually, weapons, skills, items etc… to be able to play.
-I’ve just provided some basics skills that you can use.
+I’ve just provided some basics skills that you can use as example.
+This system is completely Unofficial.

 I’m testing my dev on Chrome.
 Not sure how or if it will behave on other browser.